MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-object-specifications-limitations.md

  <sup>2</sup>Each variable-length text field accounts for 26 bytes in the record.

-<sup>3</sup> If no length is specified for text variables, then the length is unlimited.
+<sup>3</sup> If no length is specified for text variables, the length is unlimited.

 ## See Also
  [Field Data Types](datatypes/devenv-field-data-types.md)